TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.5.8 =
+* Added variable %linkurl% for link submission response e-mail template
+* Fixed problem with link title having bad tags when using link description as title and search terms are found in that description

 = 5.8.5.7 =
 * Fixed tabs not appearing correctly in reciprocal link checker
 * Updated french translation